N3VEM/openShack-N3VEM-Blog/README.md

 The files in this repository are used to generate the static pages for the blog.
 The blog posts are generate from files written in [Markdown](https://www.markdownguide.org/) that are stored in the '_posts' folder.
 If you would like to make edits to an existing post, open the corresponding file, and make your edits.
 Add appropriate comments about the edits you made, create a new branch, and start a pull requests.
 I'll review these and merge things in as I see fit.
 If you are a git pro, you can feel free to clone the repository, make edits locally, push them up, etc. etc.

 If you would like to write a guest post, create a markdown file using one of the existing posts as a template for the naming convention, and for the "front matter" (the stuff in the header.)
 Add your file to '_posts' and create a pull request - I'll review/merge/publish as appropriate.
-If you post contains pictures, add the picture files to the 'img' folder using the same methods.
+If your post contains pictures, add the picture files to the 'img' folder using the same methods.

 ### Fancier stuff